naddeoa/python-container-example/README.md

 # An api key from the org above
 WHYLABS_API_KEY=xxxxxxxxxx.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+# One of these two must be set
+# Sets the container password to `password`.
+See the auth section for details
+CONTAINER_PASSWORD=password
+# If you don't care about password protecting the container then you can set this to True.
+DISABLE_CONTAINER_PASSWORD=True

 ##
 ## OPTIONAL CONFIG
 ##

 # Safeguard if you're using custom configuration to guarantee the container is correctly built to use it.
 FAIL_STARTUP_WITHOUT_CONFIG=True

-# If you don't care about password protecting the container then you can set this to True.
-DISABLE_CONTAINER_PASSWORD=True

-# Sets the container password to `password`.
-See the auth section for details
-CONTAINER_PASSWORD=password

 # The default dataset type to use between HOURLY and DAILY.
 This determines how data is grouped up into
 # profiles before being uploaded.
 You need to make sure this matches what you configured the dataset as